La signature du silure.

 The Catfish’s Signature

 Mao is fifteen.
-He’s been writing to Floriane for a year now.
-Every single day.
-Today, finally, he’s going to see her again.
-He’s walking from the train station, alone.
-No one came to meet him.
-Four kilometers under the sun, and he’s still not tired.
-He’s sweating, but barely notices.
-The excitement is still there, intact, maybe too strong.
-He’s a bit afraid it might explode.
+He’s been writing to Floriane for a year.
+Every day.
+Today he’ll see her again.
+He’s walking from the station.
+Nobody came.
+Four kilometers.
+Full sun.
+He’s sweating, but doesn’t think about it.
+The excitement is intact, a little too strong.
+He’s afraid it might burst.

-He goes fishing, alone.
-Casts his line, halfheartedly.
+He fishes alone.
+Casts the line.
+His mind elsewhere.
 He doesn’t want to catch anything.
-He just wants peace.
+He just wants to be left alone.
+Peace.
+The bank.
 The sound of water.
-The quiet.

-He stares at the surface.
-Something just got torn away.
+He stares at the water.
+A long time.
+As if something had been torn away.
 Not just the rod.
-Something deeper.
 Something buried.

 He tells himself it’s over.
-And maybe that’s fine.
+That it’s fine this way.